-Visiting Uluwatu Temple located on the southwestern tip of the peninsula in Badung and combining it with the beach nearby is a very nice day trip and something I highly recommend to do.
+Visiting Uluwatu Temple located on the southwestern tip of the peninsula in Badung and combining it with the beach nearby is a very nice day trip and something I highly recommend doing.
 This temple was originally used as a place to worship a holy priest from the 11th century named professor Kuturan.
-In Balinese ‘Ulu’ means the ‘top’ and ‘watu’ means ‘rock’ .
+In Balinese ‘Ulu’ means the ‘top’ and ‘watu’ means ‘rock’.
 There is a small entrance fee in order to enter Uluwatu Temple (30.000 Rp ).
 You also need to wear a sarong and a sash which are appropriate clothes for visiting Hindu temples.
-If you don’t have one, don’t worry, they will lend it to you for free:) Many people say that the best time to visit this temple is before sunset as every day there is a traditional Kecak Dance performed at the cliff top stage.
+If you don’t have one, don’t worry, they will lend it to you for free:) Many people say that the best time to visit this temple is before sunset as every day there is a traditional Kecak Dance performed at the clifftop stage.
 It starts at 6 PM and lasts around 1 hour.

 Once in Bali I also recommend you to check out Nusa Penida.
 I also added a few other tours if you don’t have the time to organize it yourself:

 I guess the name says everything, right?
-It is quiet a mainstream beach, however, the turquoise water is indeed a dream.
+It is quite a mainstream beach, however, the turquoise water is indeed a dream.

 This beach is located near expensive hotels such as Hilton or Ritz so it is mostly a beach for hotel guests.
-It makes it hard to find the access for non hotel guests.
+It makes it hard to find access for non-hotel guests.
 But somehow we found it.
-When you see the Hilton Hotel, drive by and right next to it you will find a small road with a sign “Barefoot Coffee” and this is were you should go.
+When you see the Hilton Hotel, drive-by, and right next to it you will find a small road with a sign “Barefoot Coffee” and this is where you should go.
 There is a small hut to take a fee to get to the beach (2.000 Rp per scooter), but there was no one when we came 😀

-The following beaches Balangan, Jimbaran and Pandawa are easy to access, that means you can just drive down the road without walking down many steps and climbing over rocks 😀
+The following beaches Balangan, Jimbaran, and Pandawa are easy to access, which means you can just drive down the road without walking down many steps and climbing over rocks 😀

-“Pandawa Beach” or “pantai pandawa” is a white sandy beach with a length of approximately 1 km.
-It is quiet a commercial beach, but we really enjoyed it.
+“Pandawa Beach” or “Pantai Pandawa” is a white sandy beach with a length of approximately 1 km.
+It is quite a commercial beach, but we really enjoyed it.